nicopaik/text-mining/instructions.md

 ## Turning in your assignment

-1. Push your completed code to the "master" Git repository (depending on which team member's repository is being used to work on the project).
+1. Push your completed code to Github repository (depending on which team member's repository is being used to work on the project).
 2. Submit your Project Writeup/Reflection (1 per team, not 1 per person).
 This can be in the form of either:
     + a PDF document pushed to GitHub, or
-    + a project webpage (if you choose this route, make sure there is a link to your webpage in your `README.md` file in your Github repo.)
+    + a project web page (if you choose this route, make sure there is a link to your web page in your `README.md` file in your Github repo.)
 3. Create a pull request to the upstream repository.
-4. Zip the entire project folder to a .zip file and submit it on Blackboard/Assignments/Assignment-2.
+4. Zip the entire project folder to a .zip file and submit it on Blackboard/Assignments/Assignment 2.
 Leave the url to your project github repository in the comment area on Blackboard.